Mental Health Facilities Boston, MA

 Tufts Medical Center Department Of Psychiatry

-Tufts Medical Center Department Of Psychiatry is a mental health treatment center in Boston, MA, located at 800 Washington Street, 2111 zip code area.
+Tufts Medical Center Department Of Psychiatry is a mental health treatment center in Boston, Massachusetts, located at 800 Washington Street, part of the 2111 zip code.
 Tufts Medical Center Department Of Psychiatry provides outpatient treatment and hospital inpatient treatment.
-Tufts Medical Center Department Of Psychiatry offers individual psychotherapy, electroconvulsive therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Tufts Medical Center Department Of Psychiatry also supports active duty military, people with HIV or AIDS and people requiring dual diagnosis treatment.
-Additional services at Tufts Medical Center Department Of Psychiatry consist of suicide prevention services, chronic disease/illness management and court-ordered outpatient treatment.
+Tufts Medical Center Department Of Psychiatry also offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+Tufts Medical Center Department Of Psychiatry supports people with HIV or AIDS, people with serious mental illness and people with trauma.
+Tufts Medical Center Department Of Psychiatry also provides housing services, court-ordered outpatient treatment and suicide prevention services.

 Learn More